The Complete Guide to IFRS 16 Lease Accounting

 Include in the measurement:

-• Variable payments based on an index or rate (using the index/rate at commencement)
+• Index-linked payments based on a rate or index such as CPI (use the payment amount at commencement)

 Handling Escalations

-• Fixed escalations (e.g., 5% annually) - include in the calculation
+• Fixed escalations (e.g. 5% annually).
+Include every future escalated amount in the calculation

 Read our detailed guide on lease liability →